nicenemo/termux-setup/README.md

 ## Installing dev system

 > To be determined.
 I am not certain yet whether I want to do this with Ansible or just a bunch of `pkg install ...` calls.
 Since the default installer for Termux is not apt but a custom program called `pkg`.
-If However I Install the [pointless repo](https://github.com/its-pointless/gcc_termux), then I have access to `apt` and the default package management of Ansible may also work locally.
+If However, if I Install the [pointless repo](https://github.com/its-pointless/gcc_termux), then I have access to `apt` and the default package management of Ansible may also work locally.